testbenchcc/markdown-notes-app/roadmap.md

 ## v1.2.7 - View git info

-- [] On the settings versioning category add buttons to view commit info (short hash, title, message), and release/tags (tag names, and descriptions).
+- [x] On the settings versioning category add buttons to view commit info (short hash, title, message), and release/tags (tag names, and descriptions).
 I think a popup would be best.
-That goes for both the application, and notes repositories.
+That goes for both the application, and notes repositories. (implemented)

+## v1.2.8 - Markdown formatting

+- [] Markdown checkboxes are not rendering
+- [] Indentations are not rendering.
+Some indents are 2 spaces.

 ## - trouble items